 The pancreas produces some of the digestive enzymes that help to digest fats.
 If the pancreas is inflamed, it can sometimes lead to malabsorption and more fat in poop.

 This is a term used to define two diseases- Crohn’s disease and ulcerative colitis.
 In these conditions, there are patches of inflammation on the surface of the intestines that can affect digestion.
 If it affects fat digestion, it can result in sticky poop.

 4. Celiac Disease:

-Here, the body is unable to digest gluten.
-When you ingest food items containing gluten (from typical grains like wheat), it goes through the digestive process relatively unchanged and able to cause poop to become sticky or pasty.
-Additionally, you may have nausea and vomiting, feeling bloated and diarrhea.
+In this condition, the body is unable to digest gluten.
+When food containing gluten (from typical grains like wheat) is ingested, it goes through the digestive process relatively unchanged and can lead to pasty stools.
+In addition, it can trigger other symptoms like nausea, vomiting, flatulence, and diarrhea.

 6. Lactose intolerance:

 In this condition, there’s inadequate secretion lactase, an enzyme that breaks down lactose- the sugar in milk.
 It can cause a thick, sludgy, sticky poop when dairy products are ingested.

 When To See A Doctor

 If your stools are repeatedly sticky or pasty, you should see your doctor.
 Your doctor will ask some questions to try to understand all your symptoms and subsequently examine you with an emphasis on your abdomen.